realswoosh/Ether.Network/README.md

 Ether.Network is a basic library to make quickly a simple server or client using sockets.

-This library is coded in C# using .NET Core framework to target Windows and Linux operating systems.
+This library is coded with C# using .NET Core framework to target Windows and Linux operating systems.

-For now we use the basic synchronous sockets, and in the future we'll add the support of asynchronous sockets to increase performances and stability.

 ## Framework support